Communauté de communes Plateau de Caux

-The Communauté de communes Plateau de Caux-Doudeville-Yerville is a communauté de communes in the Seine-Maritime département and in the Normandy région of France.
+The Communauté de communes Plateau de Caux (before October 2021: Communauté de communes Plateau de Caux-Doudeville-Yerville) is a communauté de communes in the Seine-Maritime département and in the Normandy région of France.
 It was formed on 1 January 2017 by the merger of the former Communauté de communes d'Yerville-Plateau de Caux and Communauté de communes Plateau de Caux-Fleur de Lin on 1 January 2017.
 It consists of 40 communes, and its seat is in Doudeville.
 Its area is 252.6 km2.
 Its population was 21,005 in 2018.

 Composition

 The communauté de communes consists of the following 40 communes: